Memories in Macclesfield

-We walked uphill past the gloomy dark St Michaels Church, built in 1220 as the center of what was the old medieval village, to arrive at the Macclesfield Cemetery at 87 Prestbury Rd.
-We followed the path along the small tombstones, each not larger than a brick, until we found the stone of Ian Curtis.
-Even though the stone is very small, it’s easy to separate from the rest with the inscription “Love will tear us apart”, as well as a lot of tokens and memorabilia left by previous visitors.
+I walk uphill past the gloomy dark St Michaels Church, built in 1220 as the center of what was once a medieval village, before arriving at the Macclesfield Cemetery at 87 Prestbury Rd.
+There I follow the path along the small tombstones, each not larger than a brick, until finding the stone of Ian Curtis.
+Even though the stone is very small, it’s easy to separate from the rest by its inscription.
+The epitaph is “Love will tear us apart”, as inevitable as it is heartbreaking.

 After his death, Curtis was cremated and a memorial to him is located at the Crematorium close to the grave.

-We escaped the rain by entering a local pub.
-With a cold pint in hand, I pondered the ambience and listened for the whispers of ghosts.
+I escape the rain by entering a local pub.
+With a cold pint in hand, I soaked up the ambience and listened for the whispers of ghosts.
+Macclesfield remains the same.
+Brick rows in an old mill town where time shuffles along, indifferent to its tragic icon.
+No statues, no gift shops, just the silence.
+And maybe that’s the most fitting tribute of all.

 Comments